-Be sure to read the page on Natural Remedies that can be used with or instead of what is below.
+Be sure to read the page on Natural Remedies that can be used with or in some cases instead of what is below.
 This chart from Peter McCullough, MD is comprehensive and logically laid out.
 Want science?
 This links to a review of 2,217 studies about medications for covid,

 Providing needed guidance after an embarrassing and lethal delay of roughly 9 months during which only courageous individual doctors (not academic or government medical centers performed or even talked about any outpatient covid-19 treatment), there was finally this wildly popular paper from Peter A. McCullough, MD on outpatient medical treatment.
 (He now has that in chart form.)
 On the Tucker Carlson show, he lists the medications that are proving effective in practice.
 On the more alternative side, this links to an article discussing successful hospital protocols using vitamin C (helpful with sepsis) and other things.
 Marilyn Singleton, MD (my radio guest on 3/20) recommended this patient Covid-19 treatment guide.
 Read this fabulous e-book, Rapid Virus Recovery, for FREE.

 - Hydroxychloroquine.
 The drug most people have heard of is hydroxychloroquine (HCQ) because it became a media highlighted political football.
 It was the target of a deliberate and aggressive disinformation campaign in spite of the fact that hundreds of studies showed its value.
 This website lists shockingly large number positive results.
 The government had already stockpiled this drug because it was useful against Sars-cov-1 which is very similar to the current coronavirus, Sars-cov-2.
 Based on worldwide experience, it seems clear that HQ is very helpful if used early in the disease and especially in combination with zinc and the antibiotic azithromycin.
 (One main action of HCQ is getting zinc into cells where it limits viral multiplication.
 That means it is an “ionophore” like the natural substance quercetin.)
 It is FDA approved for another use, has a long history of safe use, is inexpensive, and widely available.
-HCQ has been poo-pooed by the media perhaps mainly because President Trump mentioned it.
+HCQ has been shamed by the media perhaps mainly because President Trump mentioned it.
 Simone Gold, MD discusses this medication in this provocative video.
 This drug appears more effective against Delta variant than Ivermectin and surely helps with Omicron because of the way it works.
 This YouTube video explains how the virus works which in turn makes it easier to understand why HCQ would be helpful.
 The quercetin and quinine (in tonic water or make your own from citrus) may be reasonable substitutes.
 Getting a doc to prescribe it is the challenge.
 See info at the top about willing brave doctor.
 The patent expired long ago and that may be the main reason for the resistance to using it.

 - Ivermectin.
-This drug has been safely in use for years.
-Originally it was used to kill various pathogens in animals and it is being studied for other purposes such as cancer.
+This drug has been safely in use by millions for decades.
+Originally it was used to kill various pathogens in humans animals and it is being studied for other purposes such as cancer.
 But there is some compelling evidence for covid-19 and a ton of anecdotal evidence.
 It is not expensive and works early and late in the infection.
 This links to a review of support for it and this article says “Ivermectin Beats Out 9 Other Meds for Treating Omicron, Study Confirms.”
 You might share this paper with your doctor.
 It discusses the protocol.
 (Not an easy lay read) It is a shame that the government and media have chosen to ridicule this life-saving medication because it also happens to be sold in farms stores for livestock use.
 News article about how the media is misleading us about Ivermectin.
 An herb with an antimalaria reputation has been proposed as a substitute, Artemisia annua extracts.
-Those in areas where malaria is a risk are warned that low level use of artemisia for covid might cause the malaria parasite to become resistant to its stronger cousin.
-A study showed a 90% reduction in covid deaths in Brazil with preventive use of ivermectin.
+A study showed a 90% reduction in covid deaths in Brazil with preventive use of Ivermectin.
+(Those in tropical areas where malaria is a risk are warned that low level use of artemisia for covid might cause the malaria parasite to become resistant to its stronger cousin.)

 - Merck’s not yet approved Molnupiravir.
 Be ready.
 In coming months when this expensive drug gets even emergency use authorization from the FDA, it will be hyped.
 Learn more about what they won’t tell you.

 - Remdesivir.
 (Not usually an outpatient treatment and I don’t recommend it.)
 This is the first drug approved by the FDA for the treatment of COVID-19 in hospitalized adults and hospitalized pediatric patients at least 12 years of age.
 Remdesivir, also known as Veklury®, is in a class of treatments called antivirals.
 It supposedly works by stopping SARS-CoV-2 from spreading in the body.
 A randomized placebo controlled study of 1062 patients showed that the drug improved recovery from 15 days to 10 and reduced deaths from 11.9% to 6.7%.
 (The drug is extremely expensive, must be given intravenously usually only in the hospital and has some documented liver toxicity and now known to harm kidneys.
 Might have utility early in the disease to prevent virus replication but not 2 weeks in because by that time the virus has done its job and the lungs are full of micro clots.
-Never mind who is profiting financially from it, this drug is not the best first line of defense.)
+Never mind who is profiting financially from it, this drug is not close to being the best first line of defense.)
 Antibodies are what the immune system creates to target pathogens.
 Whatever natural steps you take to improve immune function (e.g. vitamin D, vitamin C, zinc and aloe vera may have the effect of increasing antibodies.
 Another natural remedy, nebulizing hydrogen peroxide is also antiviral.
 See the natural page for details.)

 - Dexamethasone.
 This is a corticosteroid designed to reduce inflammation.
 An excess of immune system internally-generated inflammation can be a cause of severe viral disease symptoms.
 A review of 17 studies showed that steroids reduced mortality among severely ill covid-19 patients because they reduce runaway inflammation.
 See inhaled budesonide below which is another approach for the same purpose.
 Steroid drugs (especially in long term use) increase the risk of developing a fungal infection that can complicate matters.
-Note, in the natural remedies document, read about using hydrogen peroxide in a nebulizer.
-(Effective, safe and no prescription needed.)
-Many nutritional supplements also reduce inflammation: Vitamin D, resveratrol, magnesium, garlic, zinc, aloe vera.
+Many nutritional supplements also reduce inflammation: Vitamin D, resveratrol (Longevinex), magnesium, garlic, zinc, aloe vera.

 - Colchicine.This standard gout drug has shown promise for reducing complications and is being used and studied for covid-19.

 - Anti-fever medications.
 Unless a fever gets alarmingly high, like over 102○ it might be smarter to avoid aspirin (see next item), acetaminophen (Tylenol, others) and ibuprofen (Advil, Motrin IB, others).
-In addition to the drug side effects, fever is one way the body fights infection.
+In addition to the drugs known side effects, fever is one way the body fights infection.
 Fever is also a trigger for forming antibodies to create an important immunity factor.
 Maybe let nature do its work.

 - Aspirin.
 However, some doctors do use full dose aspirin, not to reduce fever, but to help avoid clotting that can be a serious effect of the virus and to reduce inflammation.
 Its use has been shown to reduce mortality.
-(Note: Fish oil and resveratrol also protect from unwanted clots.)
+(Note: Fish oil, resveratrol and nattokinase also protect from unwanted clots.)

 - One doctor recommended Singulair to block the chemicals that cause swelling in your lungs and tightening of the muscles around your airways.

 “Authorities” were critical of the plan used for President Trump.
 Ignoring the fact that he was back at work a couple of days after being diagnosed, they said that the combination nutrient/drug protocol had not been proven in double-blind gold standard studies.
-Are they embarrassed to remember that most seniors are routinely prescribed several pharmaceuticals that have never been tested together?
+They should be embarrassed to remember that most seniors are routinely prescribed several pharmaceuticals that have never been tested together.
 The “experts” are also waiting for rigorous studies (which because of economic factors will not likely ever be done) on the covid-19 specific benefits of the individual nutrients listed on this website.
 Please remember that “Not proven” is not even close to being the same as “disproven”.